Moneyrea Young Farmers’ Club hold their tractor run

 Moneyrea Young Farmers’ Club held their tractor run on Thursday, August 8 at Carryduff Building Supplies’s yard.

-The club had set out to raise money for the club and the Northern Ireland Air Ambulance, with lorries tractors cars and even a quad all participating on the night we had over 114 vehicles that took to the roads.
+The club had set out to raise money for the club and the Northern Ireland Air Ambulance, with lorries, tractors cars and even a quad all participating on the night organisers had over 114 vehicles that took to the roads.

-The sun was shining and we would like to thank each and everyone who filled the roads to show there support.

-Moneyrea YFC would like to thank Carryduff Building Supplies for there continued support and to Mr Quinn Photography for the amazing pictures and video.
+Moneyrea YFC would like to thank Carryduff Building Supplies for their continued support and to Mr Quinn Photography for the amazing pictures and video.